-BPCR BROKEN SHELL OR SEPARATED CASE EXTRACTORS By Wayne McLerran
+BPCR BROKEN SHELL OR SEPARATED CASE EXTRACTION By Wayne McLerran

 If you subscribe to the Shooting Sports USA, NRA’s competitive shooting journal, you should be familiar with a monthly article titled “WHAT’S IN YOU RANGE BAG”, listing the items well-know competitors across the shooting sports have on hand to address issues during a match.
 The list may include common items such as aspirin, cleaning suppliers, hearing protection, replacement parts, a few tools, energy bars, etc. Most of the BPCR shooters I know use a range box instead of a bag.
 In an attempt to deal with an array of problems the range box is filled with all manner of stuff.
 The one item that many forget to include is a broken shell extractor, aka split case extractor, separated case extractor or ruptured case extractor.
 See my related article titled, Case Stretching & Separating in Black Powder Cartridge Rifles.
 You may never need a separated case extractor but when you do they’re indispensible, possibly allowing you to continue the match.